FreeRTOS/coreMQTT/MISRA.md

   to be subtracted from the index.
 It is manually verified that the index will always be within bounds of the array.
 However, Coverity is flagging this as a deviation.
 Thus, we are suppressing it.

+#### Rule 14.3

+_Ref 14.3.1_

+- MISRA C-2012 Rule 14.3 prohibits use of invariants in conditional statements.
+Since coreMQTT is designed to be compiled and executed on different machines with different architectures, it is designed to protect against overflows when converting different types to one another.
+In doing so, we have macros which check for such conditions on different platforms.
+A side effect of this is that on some systems, those macros always evaluate to false - that is intentional.